 Volker Ehlers has spent his lifetime breeding, training, riding and judging warmblood horses.
 He served his Bereiter apprenticeship for three and a half years under Hermann Schride, formerly European champion and Gold medal winner in Grand Prix jumping.
 After passing the Bereiter testing, Volker went to Alwin Schockemohle’s stable where he trained and showed Grand Prix jumpers for eight years.
 During this time he continued to ride and train dressage horses under the instruction of Herbert Rehbein.
 In 1984 he immigrated to North America, working in Canada and later in Washington state.
 As Vice-President of Glenwood Farms he trained jumpers, dressage horses and prepares young stallions for their performance tests.
 He had an extensive and successful career competing and showing young dressage and jumping horses in California, including the Grand Prix jumper Prinz Gaylord.
 Volker and his wife Judy currently reside in Camas, Wash., where they stay active as much sought after clinicians.

-AHS Life Member Judy Hedreen owns and operates Sylvan Farm and Northstar Farm in Washington state, the latter a regular site for AHS inspections.
+AHS Life Member Judy Hedreen owns and operates Sylvan Farm and Northstar Farm in Washington state.
 She is the breeder of Far Star that represented the USEF and AHS in the 2003 World Championships for Young Jumpers in Belgium; Animation, winner at Spruce Meadows and Champion at Indio; Grand Prix jumper Agincourt; and USDF Horses of the Year Ghita and Coco Chanel.
 In addition, Francesca and Fair Lily were co-winners of the AHS’s Benchmark Perpetual Trophy in 2004 and 2005.
 Eight of her mares have been selected for the AHS’s Jumper Breeding Program.
 In Germany, Judy bred a Licensed Hanoverian stallion, bred/owns Jumper Breeder Program and States Premium mares.
-Judy was a USEF ‘R’ Dressage/Sport Horse Breeding Judge for 15 years and has been a member of the USHJA Breeders Committee for six year.
-In 2009 she was elected to serve on the AHS board.
+Judy was a USEF ‘R’ Dressage/Sport Horse Breeding Judge for 15 years and a member of the USDF Breeders Committee for six years.
+She currently serves on the USHJA Jumper Breeders Task Force.